 I like to plan ahead.
 What are the future dates for Teen Read Week?

-Teen Read Week is held each year the third week in October.
+Teen Read Week is held each year in the same week as Columbus Day.
 Future dates are:

 My library wants to celebrate Teen Read Week at another time or expand it to Teen Read Month.
 Can I do that?